Recycling Required for Construction and Demolition Projects

 SPU will develop a program to certify the recycling activities at receiving and processing facilities which are in compliance with the disposal bans.
 These facilities will need to be permitted by the local Health jurisdiction, submit reports to SPU and conduct testing of the residuals from sorting operations to ensure such material going to a landfill does not contain a significant amount of targeted recyclables.
 Contractors and haulers who deliver C&D materials to these facilities will be considered to be in compliance with the City’s recycling requirements and disposal bans.

-List of Certified Facilities
+List of Qualified Receiving and Recycling Facilities

 Do I have to use the SPU-Certified Facilities?